S8F/dynamic-web-components/README.md

 ----------------------------------------------------------------------------
 Description
 ----------------------------------------------------------------------------
+**This solution is a simple dynamic form web component built with Lit and TypeScript.
+The component <dynamic-form> takes a form specification (spec), describing what fields to render (like text, select, checkbox, etc.), and generates the entire form dynamically.
+It’s a great starting point for use cases where form structures change at runtime, like CMS back offices (Umbraco in this case), survey tools, or admin panels.**
+S
+**The json has 2 properjson files**

 **I have made 2 types of dynamic web componenets.**
 **The first tab (West) uses the dynamic input aproach**